jgallardo38/guillermogallardo-final-project/code/processing-code/readme.md

 # Processing-Code

-This directory contains code dedicated to data processing.
-It includes a single file named HRprocessingfile, which handles all necessary data cleanup tasks to ensure correct values, appropriate columns, and labels in the dataset.
-You are encouraged to modify it as needed to align with your primary research questions.
+This directory is dedicated to storing the scripts that are essential for data processing.
+It contains carefully crafted code that ensures the data is clean, correctly valued, and appropriately structured for analysis.

+# File Description

+## HR Processing File

+File: HRprocessingfile

+This script is central to the data cleaning process.
+It performs all necessary tasks to refine the dataset, including ensuring data integrity, correcting values, and formatting columns and labels appropriately.
+The script is designed to be robust yet flexible, allowing for modifications to tailor the data processing to specific project needs or research questions.